andreasharding/jsds/README.md

 A set of demos and training presentations on using JavaScript from a data science perspective.

-It started as a rewrite of an R-Shiny project that had no analytical code: it was pure web development, but done without any of the resources or tooling normally available to web developers.
+This started as a rewrite of an R-Shiny project that had no analytical code: it was pure web development, but done without any of the resources or tooling normally available to web developers.
 That made it painful.

 It is intended to help data scientists, who often use only R and/or Python, to do things like create data visualisations directly in JavaScript.
 If the data science project is intended to be presented to the end user in a web browser, doing it in JavaScript is often better and easier than having to rely on indirect tools like Shiny (some simple use-cases excepted...).